 Understanding DRE Background Checks

-When the DRE runs a background check on applicants, they are looking for criminal convictions that are “ubstantially related to the qualifications, functions, or duties of a real estate licensee” (Business and Professionals Code).
+When the DRE runs a background check on applicants, they are looking for criminal convictions that are “substantially related to the qualifications, functions, or duties of a real estate licensee” (Business and Professionals Code).
 Although the board will look at everything on your record, small issues that you’ve already rehabilitated from may not actually be a problem for your career.
-The DRE takes into account the convictions that are most relevant to your job and the real estate industry.
+The DRE considers the convictions that are most relevant to your job and the real estate industry.

 The board will also look at any sexual misconduct you have on your record.
 According to the DRE, these could be any crimes involving sexually related conduct affecting a person who is an observer or non-consenting participant in the conduct or convictions which require registration per Section 290 of the Penal Code.
 These issues could lead to an application denial and could disqualify you from being a real estate agent.

 Although the DRE is looking for job-related crimes, it’s still important to disclose all this information upfront.
 Applicants who fail to disclose criminal history are very likely to be denied.
 As a member of the real estate industry, your honesty and integrity will always matter.
 If you try to start your career off by hiding the truth, it won’t end well.
 The DRE will find out and it could ruin your chances of ever obtaining your real estate agent license.